-Most of the kids these days are running away from problems and the in-depth analysis from child psychologists point towards us, the parents, as we never put our kids under those stressful situations, as we were always rushing to save the kids from tricky situations.
+Most of the kids these days are running away from problems and even they are not able to take a bold decisions on their own.
+The in-depth analysis from child psychologists points the blame towards us, the parents, as we never put our kids under those stressful situations, as we were always rushing to save the kids from tricky situations.
 So these matches are good examples for us to build the growth mindset into our kids.

 In almost all the matches, the players are seen with bandaids/bandages across their arms and legs.
 But those wounds never deterred them to slide across the field or jump to catch the balls.
-We can see All this can be possible, only if they are really fit and sound.
-In fact, some of the players have mentioned about their fitness routines also in their interviews with the media.
-Luckily for me, my kid’s favorite player Burmah has even mentioned about the healthy diet regime he follows.
-So this is one lesson, which we have to inculcate in our kids and take them away from the junk foods.
+And we can really understand their body fitness and their determination to play and win the game.
+In fact, some of the players have mentioned their fitness routines also in their interviews with the media.
+Luckily for me, my kid’s favorite player Burmah has even mentioned the healthy diet regime he follows.
+So this is one lesson, which we have to inculcate in our kids and take them away from junk foods.
 Nowadays, eating junk foods has become a fad and kids are shying away from healthy foods.

 In case, if you remember the Afghanistani batsman (#Shahidi) getting hurt and even after being advised to retire back hurt, how he continued batting.
-Same is the case with the Australian wicketkeeper and batsman (Carey).
+The same is the case with the Australian wicketkeeper and batsman (Carey).
 Even after getting hurt badly on the chin, he kept on playing in the semi-final.
 Both these players displayed the grit and determination to play for their teams even after getting hurt badly.
-This, in turn, proved to be a good lesson for my kid about the will power and determination required to be successful in life.
+This, in turn, proved to be a good lesson for my kid about the willpower and determination required to be successful in life.

-If we look at the match at a very high level, its nothing but a binary game and there would be only winners and losers that’s all.
+If we look at the match at a very high level, it’s nothing but a binary game and there would be only winners and losers that’s all.
 But the heart of the game lies in the human emotions that get played along with the sport.
-There would be grit and determination to win on one side.
+There would be grit and determination to win on both sides.
 But the true sportspersons will never be far from the emotions like empathy and encouragement.
 Though they are winning, encouraging the other team to give their best can be seen very clearly in this world cup series.